-Highlight the box beside Printer Model and press the 🗗 button.
+Highlight the box beside Printer Model and press the ⊕ button.
 Selecting PostScript Printer will print images on a PostScriptTM printer connected to the DVR.
-Selecting File Printer will save the current image as a PDF file on an external USB hard disk drive or flash drive.
+Selecting File Printer will save the current image as a PDF file on an external USB hard disk drive or flash drive or a NetFS site.